sumurthy/excelapis/docs/Events/events-exercise.md

-Step 3: Change the value of cells, print the address of the changed cells in the console like:
+Step 3: Change any value of cells, print the address of the changed cells in the console in your event handler like:

 ![Output examples](https://github.com/ShawnNiu/excelapis/blob/master/docs/Events/images/output.png)